firepress-org/showcase_heros_static_caply/README.md

 not available yet

 ## Make it your own
-Use your own profile picture and replace the existing file here: `./assets/images/avatar.jpg`
+Use your own profile picture and replace the file: `./assets/images/avatar.jpg`

 ## Tree
 ➜  showcase_static_caply